 Discomfort in Relationships

 Another area where I’m applying this idea is in my relationship life.
-For a few months now, I’ve been really interested in exploring 3D and 4D relationships while letting go of the 1D and 2D varieties.
-If you don’t know what I’m talking about, these ideas are explained on my Meeting in Person page.
+For a few months now, I’ve been really interested in exploring 3D and 4D relationships.
+(These relationship dimensions are explained in Enjoying Rich and Abundant Relationships.)

 One situation that comes up occasionally is the opportunity to explore a connection with a woman who’s had some major trust issues in her past, such as lying, cheating, or abuse.
 This can make it difficult for her to trust people, especially men, but a genuine 3D or 4D connection requires strong mutual trust; otherwise the relationship doesn’t work.